server82/server82.github.io/README.md

 * Survey ships are OFF LIMITS unless:
   * They are OPC, OR
   * They are sitting on a zeroed node
-    * In the case of a zeroed node, it is customary to send a 2 minute warning before attacking.
-This gives the other player time to fix the problem, and ensures that the attack can be proven to be within RoE.
+    * Before attacking a survey ship on a zeroed node, you MUST send a DM to the player informing them of the reason for the attack.
+    * No warning/grace period is required between DM and attack, but waiting 1-2 minutes is often appreciated, as the player may not have even been aware of the problem.
-* Warships are FAIR GAME unless:
+* Warships are FAIR GAME at all times unless:
   * They are participating in an Armada, OR
   * ...TBD
 * Stations may be raided at any time.

-## Enforcement
+### Enforcement

 If you believe that another player has attacked you in violation of RoE, you should first send them a message inquiring about the incident.
 If they do not respond, or you do not believe that their response is sufficient, you should contact the admiral of your alliance.